 Xiaogang Wei

 Xiaogang Wei was born and raised in Xinjiang, China.
 He was trained as an actor at the drama department of the Xinjiang Arts Institute in Urumqi and at the Shanghai Drama Academy.
-Having a passion for community work and a drive to contribute Xiaogang Weito social change, Xiaogang has continually searched for meaningful ways to share his drama skills with others and to use them in socially relevant ways.
+Having a passion for community work and a drive to contribute to social change, Xiaogang has continually searched for meaningful ways to share his drama skills with others and to use them in socially relevant ways.
 After finishing his studies, he has been volunteer for a few NGOs based in Beijing, and has been a consultant for UNICEF since 2005.
 During recent years, he started to engage himself on the production side of various film and other productions benefiting different social movements in China.
 In 2007, he founded the LGBT webcast “Queer Comrades”, for which he hosted and directed more than 50 half-hour episodes.
 Some of his recent directing feats include “Cures that Kill” (Queer Comrades, 2011), a documentary focusing on the “curing homosexuality” practices in China, and “Strong” (Queer Comrades, 2012), a documentary focusing on bullying faced by LGBT students.
 Since 2010, he is the executive director of the NGO Beijing Gender Health Education Institute (BGHEI) which houses the webcast Queer Comrades.
 Founded in 2002, it constitutes one of the first Chinese NGOs to focus on issues of gender, sexuality and sexual health, thus fulfilling a pioneering role in Chinese society.
 Together with the BGHEI, he launched a series of groundbreaking events in China, including the China AIDS Walk, the China Rainbow Awards and the China LGBT Community Leader Conference.
 Xiaogang is the Co-curator of the Beijing Queer Film Festival and a board member of the Beijing LGBT Centre.

 “The Beijing Queer Film Festival plays an important political and activist role in China.
 As Mainland China’s longest-standing independent film festival, we continuously deal with negative government attention and face constant pressure to pack up and shut down.
 Our most urgent and troublesome questions every year are: “(How) Will we be able to hold the festival?” and “Who will support us?”
 Even though Chinese law does not criminalize homosexuality, Chinese censors consistently hone in on LGBT content in media and film.
 This has seriously affected the development of an LGBT film market in China.
 The annual output of domestic LGBT films is very limited, and most films produced are low-budget documentaries and shorts.
 We don’t have a selection system when it comes to domestic LGBT films: our festival accepts all films that are submitted.
 We want to encourage more people to produce LGBT visuals, and send out a wide array of diverse LGBT messages to our audience.
 We do not discriminate films based on their production value: it is a luxury we can’t afford in a country where LGBT filmmakers cannot access big budgets.
 Moreover, most of our organizers are both activists and filmmakers, and we see our love for queer and independent films also as a positive choice: we generally wish to showcase films questioning and pondering the commercialized and “pink-dollar” Westernized LGBT film culture.
 Our love for queerness is reflected in our 2016 panel “Something Abstract”, where we showcased films that are different and original in story structure and visuals: they challenge the mainstream laws of aesthetics dominating the film world, and are made by people with an astute insight into society’s margins.
 With our festival, we wish to go beyond identity politics: we wish to inspire a queer spirit with our screenings and discussions that breaks open new views on a diverse and accepting society.
 In this social stage, we have a particular view on programming.
 I feel we currently have an urgent responsibility concerning the advancement of society, and we typically invite a lot of activist LGBT films.
 Our film programming and our close cooperation with social activists underline our desire to utilize film to promote social debate and to propel the LGBT movement forward.”